New York Product Liability Lawyers

 Establishing Liability and Negligence in Product Liability Cases

 In order for a product liability claim to be successful, it must be established that the product directly caused a serious injury to the consumer.
+Additionally, the plaintiff (consumer) must prove that the product in question was defective.
+What constitutes a defective product depends on many factors—including the way in which the product was marketed to consumers and the instructions that come along with it.
 Some of the more common types of issues with consumer products include:

 - Manufacturing Defects — There is nothing wrong with the design for the product, but the product was not actually built to the designer’s specifications due to an issue with the manufacturing process.
 A blueprint may be perfectly safe, but if the manufacturer recklessly deviates from the blueprint in order to cut costs, the finished product can suffer from dangerous deficiencies.
 Other manufacturing defects are the result of careless negligence, and go completely unnoticed until an innocent consumer is hurt or killed.